Sid Plunkett

 Sidney Ernest Plunkett (2 October 1920 – 26 June 1986) was an English footballer who played as a right winger.

 Career

 Plunkett began his career with Norwich-based clubs Esdelle Works and Norwich YMCA.
-In 1938, Plunkett signed for Norwich City, making three league appearances, before joining Wolverhampton Wanderers in April 1939.
-As a result of World War II, Plunkett failed to make an appearance for Wolves, moving back to Norwich in 1939, where he made a further 28 Football League appearances, scoring seven times.
-Plunkett subsequently dropped into Non-League football, playing for Chelmsford City, Great Yarmouth Town and Gorleston.
+In April 1938, Plunkett signed for Norwich City as an amateur.
+On 5 November 1938, Plunkett made his debut for Norwich, playing in a 2–0 defeat against West Ham United.
+Plunkett made two further appearances for Norwich, appearing on the losing team both times, before joining Wolverhampton Wanderers in April 1939 after Norwich's relegation from the Second Division.
+As a result of World War II, Plunkett failed to make an appearance for Wolves, playing war-time football for Norwich, scoring 85 goals in 185 appearances.
+In December 1945, Plunkett moved back to Norwich permanently, where he made a further 28 Football League appearances, scoring seven times.